Vantagge/application/README.md

 - Ensure that your Supabase Auth redirect URLs include your production domain.

 Troubleshooting

+---

+Storage (Supabase) – Establishment Logo Upload
+1. Create public bucket:
+   - In Supabase Storage, create a new bucket named establishment-assets.
+Mark it as public.
+2. Add bucket policies (SQL):
+   -- Allow anon (public) read
+   create policy if not exists "public_read_establishment_assets" on storage.objects for select using ( bucket_id = 'establishment-assets' );

+   -- Allow authenticated users to insert/update
+   create policy if not exists "auth_write_establishment_assets" on storage.objects for insert to authenticated with check ( bucket_id = 'establishment-assets' );

+   create policy if not exists "auth_update_establishment_assets" on storage.objects for update to authenticated using ( bucket_id = 'establishment-assets' )
+   with check ( bucket_id = 'establishment-assets' );

+3. Run DB migration adding logo_url:
+   - Execute scripts/024_add_establishment_logo_url.sql in SQL Editor (or run your migration pipeline).

+4. Environment: no extra env is needed beyond SUPABASE_URL and keys already configured.

+After this, uploading a logo in Painel → Configurações will store the file under establishment-assets/logos/ and update establishments.logo_url.
+The Header and Home automatically render the logo with a fallback when absent.
 - Error: Supabase credentials not found.
 Ensure all 4 env vars are set: SUPABASE_URL, SUPABASE_ANON_KEY, NEXT_PUBLIC_SUPABASE_URL, NEXT_PUBLIC_SUPABASE_ANON_KEY.
 - After sign up, the app cannot find the user row in public.users: make sure you executed the trigger (2.8) and the users table exists.
 Alternatively, create the row manually for testing.
 - Access is redirected to /auth/login repeatedly: verify that you are authenticated in Supabase and that cookies are set.
 The middleware enforces redirects for non-public routes.